The Indianapolis eLearning Fund

 What is different about Axis 360 Community Share?
 Why was it chosen instead of another platform?

-Axis 360 Community Share was launched five years ago to allow public libraries to share their e-book collections with schools.
+Axis 360 Community Share was launched six years ago to allow public libraries to share their e-book collections with schools.
 It was expanded four years ago to allow school libraries to share their ebook collections amongst themselves.
 This allows schools to purchase large numbers of ebooks and share the cost.
 Rather than purchase 30 e-books for an English teacher who will use them just once a year, several schools can share the cost and the books can be used several times a year.

 Axis 360 Community Share allows school librarians to tailor their e-book collection to their school library audience, just as they would curate their print collection.
 Teachers can assign books to students, groups or classes, and see progress on those books, but they can’t see what else students have checked out.
 Teachers also can’t confine student choice of books to a particular reading level.